 In most settlements along the way, you encounter small hotels, where you can eat and sleep.
 However, the area around a high-altitude pass, the Ganja La (5106 m), is uninhabited.
 If you camp in the park, you must bring a stove and kerosene, as usage of firewood is prohibited.

-Many of the plant species mentioned below are dealt with in detail elsewhere on this website, see Mountain plants: Himalayan flora, and Traditional medicine.
+Many of the plant species mentioned below are dealt with in detail on the pages Mountain plants: Himalayan flora, and Traditional medicine.

 At higher altitudes, the broad-leaved forest gives way to conifers like silver fir, hemlock, and blue pine.
 Clearings in the forest, called kharka, are utilized as grazing grounds, and for harvesting hay.
 Vegetation in these clearings is lush, comprising a creeping, cloudberry-like bramble, Rubus nepalensis, which has delicious, slightly sour, red fruits, a white umbellifer, Selinum wallichianum, various species of saxifrage (Saxifraga), a red lousewort, Pedicularis megalantha, a teasel, Dipsacus inermis, and others.